-Yet aside from creative concerns (How can we make ads that work?
-What size and format can we use? etc.), buying online advertising is a purely mathematical decision.
-The math is brutally simple and once you know it, you’ll be able to quickly and decisively evaluate advertising opportunities.
-Here’s how you make the decision to buy – or not buy – digital advertising, so as not to lose your shorts.
+Yet aside from creative concerns (e.g., How can we make ads that work?
+What size and format can we use?, etc.), buying online advertising is a purely mathematical decision.
+The math is brutally simple.
+Once you know it, you’ll be able to quickly and decisively evaluate advertising opportunities.
+Here’s how you make the decision to buy – or not buy – digital advertising, so as to stay on budget and not lose your shorts.

 You should only buy digital advertising when the publisher can tell you:

-- What the typical click-thru-rate (CTR) of the ad placement has been.
-A click-thru-rate is a percentage – 1% CTR means that 1 out of every 100 people will click on the ad.
-0.1% CTR means that 1 out of every 1,000 people will click on your ad.
+- What the typical click-through-rate (CTR) of the ad placement has been.
+A click-through-rate is a percentage.
+1% CTR means that 1 out of every 100 people will click on the ad.
+0.1% CTR means that 1 out of every 1,000 people will click on the ad.

 NOTE: If the salesperson can’t provide you with an estimate of CTR, not to worry.
 You can just use an industry average CTR of 0.2%.